Kolkata: History

 The partition of Bengal in 1905 along religious lines led to mass protests, making Calcutta a less hospitable place for the British.
 The capital was moved to New Delhi in 1911.
 Calcutta continued to be a centre for revolutionary organisations associated with the Indian independence movement.
 The city and its port were bombed several times by the Japanese between 1942 and 1944, during World War II.
-Coinciding with the war, millions starved to death during the Bengal famine of 1943 due to a combination of military, administrative, and natural factors.
+Millions starved to death during the Bengal famine of 1943 (at the same time of the war) due to a combination of military, administrative, and natural factors.
 Demands for the creation of a Muslim state led in 1946 to an episode of communal violence that killed over 4,000.
-The partition of India led to further clashes and a demographic shift—many Muslims left for East Pakistan (present day Bangladesh), while hundreds of thousands of Hindus fled into the city.
+The partition of India led to further clashes and a demographic shift—many Muslims left for East Bengal (later East Pakistan, present day Bangladesh), while hundreds of thousands of Hindus fled into the city.

-Contemporary

 During the 1960s and 1970s, severe power shortages, strikes and a violent Marxist–Maoist movement by groups known as the Naxalites damaged much of the city's infrastructure, resulting in economic stagnation.
-The Bangladesh Liberation War of 1971 led to a massive influx of thousands of refugees, many of them penniless, that strained Kolkata's infrastructure.
+During East Pakistan's secessionist war of independence in 1971, the city was home to the government-in-exile of Bangladesh.
+During the war, refugees poured into West Bengal and strained Kolkata's infrastructure.
+The Eastern Command of the Indian military, which is based in Fort William, played a pivotal role in the Indo-Pakistani war of 1971 and securing the surrender of Pakistan.
 During the mid-1980s, Mumbai (then called Bombay) overtook Kolkata as India's most populous city.
 In 1985, Prime Minister Rajiv Gandhi dubbed Kolkata a "dying city" in light of its socio-political woes.
 In the period 1977–2011, West Bengal was governed from Kolkata by the Left Front, which was dominated by the Communist Party of India (CPM).
 It was the world's longest-serving democratically elected communist government, during which Kolkata was a key base for Indian communism.
-In the 2011 West Bengal Legislative Assembly election, Left Front was defeated by the Trinamool Congress.
 The city's economic recovery gathered momentum after the 1990s, when India began to institute pro-market reforms.
 Since 2000, the information technology (IT) services sector has revitalised Kolkata's stagnant economy.
 The city is also experiencing marked growth in its manufacturing base.
+In the 2011 West Bengal Legislative Assembly election, Left Front was succeeded by the Trinamool Congress.